hellloxiaotian/RDDCNN/README.md

 ## Dataset
 ### Training sets
-The training set of the gray noisy images is downloaded at [here](https://drive.google.com/file/d/1NlmMR4RtWBar04stavxuAserPryGfoT0/view?usp=sharing).
+The training set of the gray noisy images can be downloaded at [here](https://drive.google.com/file/d/1NlmMR4RtWBar04stavxuAserPryGfoT0/view?usp=sharing).
-The training set of the real noisy images is downloaded at [here](https://drive.google.com/file/d/1zsYoxREQx8EcP0THS9ZqNehriegaqoxz/view?usp=sharing).
+The training set of the real noisy images can be downloaded at [here](https://drive.google.com/file/d/1zsYoxREQx8EcP0THS9ZqNehriegaqoxz/view?usp=sharing).
 ### Test sets
-The test set BSD68 of the gray noisy images is downloaded at [here](https://drive.google.com/file/d/1lxXQ_buMll_JVWxKpk5fp0jduW5F_MHe/view?usp=sharing).
+The test set BSD68 of the gray noisy images can be downloaded at [here](https://drive.google.com/file/d/1lxXQ_buMll_JVWxKpk5fp0jduW5F_MHe/view?usp=sharing).
-The test set Set12 of the gray noisy images is downloaded at [here](https://drive.google.com/file/d/1cpQwFpNv1MXsM5bJkIumYfww8EPtlkWf/view?usp=sharing).
+The test set Set12 of the gray noisy images can be downloaded at [here](https://drive.google.com/file/d/1cpQwFpNv1MXsM5bJkIumYfww8EPtlkWf/view?usp=sharing).
-The test set CC of the real noisy images is downloaded at [here](https://drive.google.com/file/d/17DE-SV85Slu2foC0F0Ftob5VmRrHWI2h/view?usp=sharing ).
+The test set CC of the real noisy images can be downloaded at [here](https://drive.google.com/file/d/17DE-SV85Slu2foC0F0Ftob5VmRrHWI2h/view?usp=sharing ).

 ## Training
 For training with gray images with known noise level, run the following training example: